FISCO-BCOS/FISCO-BCOS/bcos-l2-contracts/README.md

 1. **All storage state must come from allocs.** A predeploy constructor does not execute on-chain, so every storage slot a node reads at block 0 must be materialized in the genesis allocs, not derived from constructor logic.
+2. **op-deployer base + three-layer overlay.** `build-allocs.py` takes the
-2. **Three-layer terminal state per self-written predeploy.** `build-allocs.py` emits (a) the proxy account at the predeploy address — Proxy bytecode, EIP-1967 implementation + admin slots, `_initialized = 1`, the owner slot and the contract state (packed SystemConfig entries / validator records) — and (b) a separate implementation account (`0xc3d3...<suffix>`) carrying the implementation bytecode with `_initialized = 255` (initializers disabled).
+   op-deployer terminal alloc JSON as its required base (the only source of OP accounts) and overlays, per self-written predeploy, (a) the proxy account at the predeploy address — the base's canonical Proxy bytecode, EIP-1967 implementation + admin slots, `_initialized = 1`, the owner slot and the contract state (packed SystemConfig entries / validator records) — and (b) a separate implementation account (`0xc3d3...<suffix>`) carrying the implementation bytecode with `_initialized = 255` (initializers disabled).
-   The two authorities stay split: EIP-1967 admin = ProxyAdmin, `Ownable.owner` = governance entity.
+   The two authorities stay split — EIP-1967 admin = ProxyAdmin, `Ownable.owner` = governance entity — and the tool rejects a config that points them at the same entity.
 3. **Constructor-emitted events are NOT emitted at genesis.** The `OwnershipTransferred(address(0), _owner)` (SystemConfig) and the initial `ValidatorSetUpdated` (L2ValidatorSet) logs only appear in